moogle-cc/moogle-blog/README.md

 So long as your API returns the same keys as the sample post, this react app should work out of the box.

-# Working without Moogle Account
+# Working without a Moogle Account

 The simplest way to start using this app without creating a Moogle account is to make sure that